datanav/docs/technical/zendesk-freshteam.rst

 Zendesk Users to Freshteam Employee
 -----------------------------------
-Every Zendesk Users will be synchronized with a Freshteam Employee.
+When a HubSpot Deal has a 100% probability of beeing sold, it  will be synchronized with a Freshteam Employee.

 Once a link between a Zendesk Users and a Freshteam Employee is established, it will keep in sync between the two systems, regardless of where it is edited.